Chief Executive Officer

 Fax: (910) 399-1780

 GHA Autism Supports is licensed by the Division of Health Service Regulation of the North Carolina Department of Human Resources.
 In addition, GHA Autism Supports is nationally accredited by Commission on Accreditation of Rehabilitation Facilities (CARF).
-ICF/MR homes are certified by the North Carolina Division of Medical Assistance.
-GHA Autism Supports is affiliated with the Division TEACCH program at UNC-CH, the Autism Society of North Carolina and is a member of the North Carolina Association of Community-Based ICF/MR and CAP providers and the North Carolina Providers Council.
+ICF/IID homes are certified by the North Carolina Division of Medical Assistance.
+GHA Autism Supports is a member of the North Carolina Association of Community-Based ICF/IID and CAP providers and the North Carolina Providers Council.